banyancomputer/chainlink-proof-validator/README.md

 # testing

 To test your Chainlink EA without constantly making calls to chain, use the unit testing functions in main.
+Uncomment them out, and make sure you have your infura API_KEY in your env file.
 Note to use a single thread, since concurrency may give you problems with the nonce in your Eth Client.
 A better longterm solution would be to develop a nonce manager (Pull requests welcome!)

 cargo test -- --test-threads=1